Dawn of the Dead (1978 film): Plot

 The United States is devastated by a mysterious plague that reanimates recently-dead human beings as flesh-eating zombies.
 At the dawn of the crisis, it has been reported that millions of people have died and reanimated.
 Despite the government's best efforts, social order is collapsing.
-Rural communities and the National Guard have been effective in fighting the zombie hordes in open country, but urban centers descend into chaos.
+While rural communities have natural barriers, such as Johnstown, and the National Guard have been effective in fighting the zombie hordes in open country, urban centers have descended into chaos.

-At WGON TV, a television studio in Philadelphia, traffic reporter Stephen Andrews and his pregnant girlfriend, producer Fran Parker, are planning to steal the station's helicopter to escape the city.
-Across town, police SWAT officer Roger DeMarco and his team raid a low-income housing project, whose mostly African American and Latino tenants are defying the martial law of delivering their dead to the National Guard.
-The tenants and the officers exchange gunfire as the officers try to gain entry.
-Roger unsuccessfully tries to restrain Wooley, a brutal and racist officer, after he maniacally kills several unarmed civilians.
-Wooley is shot dead by an officer from another unit, Peter Washington.
-As the SWAT team dispatch the reanimated dead that have injured or killed several tenants, a disillusioned Roger suggests that he and Peter desert and join up with Stephen (who is Roger’s friend) in escaping the city.
-An elderly priest tells them that several zombies are confined in the basement.
-He also tells them that the SWAT team is stronger than the residents, but that soon the dead will be stronger than the SWAT team.
-The two go there and take on the grim job of eliminating all of them.
+At WGON-TV, a television studio in Philadelphia, traffic reporter Stephen Andrews and his pregnant girlfriend, producer Fran Parker, are planning to steal the station's helicopter to escape the city.
+Across town, Philadelphia Police Department SWAT officer Roger DeMarco and his team raid a low-income housing project, whose mostly black and Latino tenants are defying the martial law of delivering their dead to the National Guard.
+The tenants and the officers exchange gunfire as the officers try to gain entry, and indiscriminate attacks by racist officers and the reanimated dead exacerbate the resulting chaos.
+Roger encounters an officer from another unit, Peter Washington.
+As the SWAT team successfully dispatch the zombies, a disillusioned Roger suggests that he and Peter desert and join up with Stephen (who is Roger's friend) in escaping the city.

-Later that night, Stephen discovers the dead body of a security operator who had been guarding a traffic helicopter belonging to his employer.
-Roger and Peter join Fran and Stephen at a police dock and then leave Philadelphia in the stolen helicopter.
+Roger and Peter join Fran and Stephen at a police dock and then leave Philadelphia in a stolen WGON-TV news helicopter.
 Following some close calls while stopping for fuel, the group comes across a shopping mall, and decide to remain there since there is plenty of food, medicine, and all kinds of consumables.
-Peter and Stephen camouflage the entrance to the stairwell which leads to their safe room, and they block the mall entrances with trucks to keep the undead from penetrating.
-This involves driving through crowds of zombies who are indifferent to their own injuries and attempt to enter the trucks.
-Roger survives a particularly dangerous encounter, and becomes reckless as a result.
-He is soon bitten by the zombies.
+Roger, Peter and Stephen camouflage the entrance to the stairwell leading to their safe room and block the mall entrances with trucks to keep the undead from penetrating.
+This involves driving through crowds of zombies, who attack the trucks.
+Roger becomes reckless and is soon bitten by the zombies.